NathanDavid/TheGobfather/README.md

 gathered are:
 - Change the UI to make it more coherent.
 - Change the way the levels progress to give a better sense of progression.
-- Increase the number of music tracks to make them feel more relevant to the users actions.
+- Increase the number of music tracks to make them feel more relevant to the user's actions.
+- Introduce a natural way to feed the player instructions and tutorials.

 ### To Conclude

-While a lot of people liked --- a lot of people thought that --- was not that good and could be improved
+While a lot of people liked the combat system, the character designs and the gun system a lot of people thought that the UI was very confusing, and the main goal of the game was not completely clear and could be vastly improved upon.
+The game could also potentially benefit from a larger variety of music and story elements.

 ```
-Written by: Nathan-David Coplestone Last Updated: 18/03/2019
+Written by: Nathan-David Coplestone Last Updated: 19/03/2019
 ```